jeeves-sh/jeeves-shell/docs/project/decisions/shell-combinators.md

 ---
 $id: shell-combinators
-title: Use sh as default shell combinator library
+title: Use sh for shell combinators
 hide:
   - toc